okta/okta-auth-js/README.md

 Defaults to `none` if the `secure` option is `true`, or `lax` if the `secure` option is false.
 Allows fine-grained control over the same-site cookie setting.
 A value of `none` allows embedding within an iframe.
 A value of `lax` will avoid being blocked by user "3rd party" cookie settings.
 A value of `strict` will block all cookies when redirecting from Okta and is not recommended.

-##### `isAuthenticated`
+##### `transformAuthState`

 Callback function.
 By default, the SDK will consider a user authenticated if both valid idToken and accessToken are available from `tokenManager`.
-Setting a `isAuthenticated` function on the config will skip the default logic and call the supplied function instead.
-The function should return a Promise and resolve to either true or false.
+Setting a `transformAuthState` function on the config will emit a new transformed `authState` based on the evaludated authState from the default logic.
+The function should return a Promise and resolve to an [AuthState](#authstatemanager).
 This callback is only evaluated when the `auth` code has reason to think the authentication state has changed, by default it's been triggered when token state changes.

 ```javascript
 // Trigger a re-evaluation outside of the default token driven flow
 authClient.authStateManager.updateAuthState();
 ```

-This callback function receives the sdk instance as the first function parameter and evaluatedAuthState object as the second parameter, which includes:
+This callback function receives the sdk instance as the first function parameter and an [authState](#authstatemanager) object as the second parameter.

-* [isPending]: evaluated [authState.isPending](#authstatemanager) from the current [updateAuthState](#authstatemanagerupdateauthstate) evaluation process.
-* [accessToken]: evaluated [authState.accessToken](#authstatemanager) from the current [updateAuthState](#authstatemanagerupdateauthstate) evaluation process.
-* [idToken]: evaluated [authState.idToken](#authstatemanager) from the current [updateAuthState](#authstatemanagerupdateauthstate) evaluation process.

 ##### `devMode`